Grealish in, Bernardo out - How Man City will line up for 2021-22 season

 It was back in February 2020, with a victory over Real Madrid at Santiago Bernabeu, that the huge potential of rotating the false nine was unleashed on the biggest stage.

-Aguero was left on the bench and what looked like an orthodox replacement in Gabriel Jesus played predominantly as a left wing.
+Aguero was left on the bench and what looked like an orthodox replacement in Gabriel Jesus played predominantly as a left winger.

 The No.9 position was left vacant and filled by different players as they shifted around the pitch with a purpose and understanding that left Madrid perplexed.